Biographical Profiles of Current Ph.D. Students

 David is a Ph.D. student in Security Studies and a Fellow at the Center for International Security Studies.
 David’s doctoral work lies at the intersection of regime typology and international law compliance.
 Prior to coming to Princeton, David graduated from Swarthmore College with a B.A. with honors majoring in political science with a minor in Asian studies.
 After Swarthmore, he attended London School of Economics and Political Science, where he earned a Master of Science in international relations as a Cunningham Scholar.
 His research at LSE, theorized a connection between political economic structures such of state-led capitalism and geopolitical revision.
 Most recently, David earned his Juris Doctor from Georgetown University Law Center, where he was a Keller Scholar.
 His research and coursework focused on questions of public international law, the law of war, international human rights, and the Use of Force.
 Professionally, David has accompanied his academic pursuits holding roles as a research assistant at the University of Pennsylvania and Georgetown University, and most recently as a legal intern for the United States Senate Committee on Foreign Relations.

-Her research journey into CRSV began at the Peace Research Institute Oslo, where she played a pivotal role in developing a comprehensive global dataset on state-perpetrated sexual violence.
-Notable positions include her tenure as Lead Researcher at the Clooney Foundation for Justice, where she spearheaded strategic litigation initiatives to combat gender-based violence across Africa.
-Additionally, as a Legal Researcher and Advisor at the African Court on Human and Peoples' Rights, she contributed to the design of innovative data tools for the African regional human rights system and provided expert guidance on issues specifically affecting the rights of women and girls.
+Her research journey into CRSV began at the Peace Research Institute Oslo, where she contributed to the development of a comprehensive global dataset on state-perpetrated sexual violence.
+She later served as Lead Researcher at the Clooney Foundation for Justice, where she supported strategic litigation initiatives addressing gender-based violence across Africa.
+As a Legal Researcher and Advisor at the African Court on Human and Peoples’ Rights, she contributed to the design of data tools supporting the African regional human rights system and provided research on legal issues affecting the rights of women and girls.
+She previously served as an International Legal and Policy Consultant with the Democratic Governance and Rights Unit (DGRU) at the University of Cape Town, where she supported the Judicial Institute for Africa (JIFA) and AfricanLII programs with expertise in African international law, governance, and policy.

-Beyond her academic and professional work, Sydney is deeply committed to advocacy and community service.
+Beyond her academic and professional work, Sydney is deeply committed to advocacy and community engagement.
 She volunteers with Planned Parenthood of Greater New York, The Sato Project, and Liberty in North Korea.
 In her free time, she enjoys taking long walks with her rescue dogs, Baby and Barnaby.

 Calvin is a third-year Ph.D. student in the Science, Technology, and Environmental Policy (STEP) program.
 He is a member of the Behavioral Science and Policy Lab and is advised by Dr. Elke Weber.
 In his research, Calvin investigates the sociopolitical dynamics of energy transitions in the U.S., China, and Germany.
 Ultimately, he aims to facilitate a more nuanced understanding of energy policies across these three countries and improve the management of sociopolitical responses in energy transitions.
 Previously, Calvin worked as a power market reform intern at RMI, an energy and environmental policy intern at China Policy, and a transportation system analyst at the National Renewable Energy Laboratory (NREL).
 Calvin holds a master’s degree in China studies from Peking University and a B.S. in Business Administration from The Ohio State University.